-The Humanities Council is proud to announce the 2019-20 awardees of David A. Gardner ’69 Magic Grants for innovation.
+The Humanities Council is proud to announce the 2019-2020 awardees of David A. Gardner ’69 Magic Grants for innovation.
+The grants will support 49 faculty from 24 different departments and programs across the University.

 Awards support the work of faculty across campus who bring innovative and collaborative teaching in the humanities and build bridges across departments and disciplines.